ismael-soler/holbertonschool-simple_shell/README.md

 <tr>
   <td>check_command.c</td>
-  <td>Check if the command has a path and return an array with the arguments with the corresponding path path</td>
+  <td>Check if the command has a path and return an array with the arguments with the corresponding path</td>
   </tr>

 <tr>